blueimp/aws-smtp-relay/README.md

 ```

 ## Usage
-By default, `aws-smtp-relay` listens on port `1025` on all interfaces when
+By default, `aws-smtp-relay` listens on port `1025` on all interfaces as open
-started without arguments:
+relay (without authentication) when started without arguments:

 ```sh
 aws-smtp-relay